 The National Women’s Soccer League returned to action as the first professional sports league in 2020, and the Challenge Cup broke viewership records by 300%.

-- The last game of the challenge cup drew 653,000 views, which was in part with an EPL match the same week.
+- The last game of the challenge cup drew 653,000 views, partly with an EPL match the same week.